-This leaves a lot of pet owners feeling uneasy about unexpected health care costs that could pop up at any given time, and that’s where pet insurance comes in.
+This leaves a lot of pet owners feeling uneasy about unexpected healthcare costs that could pop up at any given time, and that’s where pet insurance comes in.
 So, how much does pet insurance cost, and is it worth it?
 We’ll break it down for you.

 The Importance of Pet Insurance

 Pet insurance works in the same way as other insurance policies.
 You pay a premium in place of not having to pay for your pet’s medical expenses.
-There are different types of coverage offered by a variety of companies.
-Most pet owners opt for pet insurance to offset the cost of unexpected medical costs that can be quite stressful on the wallet.
-According to a recent survey commissioned by pet insurance company Lemonade, 42% of respondents have gone into debt due to emergency vet costs.
+Several companies offer different types of coverage.
+Most pet owners opt for pet insurance to offset unexpected medical costs that can be incredibly expensive.
+According to a recent survey,3 commissioned by pet insurance company Lemonade, 42% of respondents have gone into debt due to emergency vet costs.

 On top of that, the survey found that 63% of pet owners “often or always” go over budget on pet spending, partly because they consistently underestimate the cost of procedures like dental cleaning, cancer treatment, and surgery.

-With veterinary costs already expensive and on the rise due to advancements in veterinary technology, pet insurance can be a great safety net to keep you from being caught in a very difficult financial situation.
-In addition to coverage for accidents, injuries, and illness, some policies help with routine and preventative care as well.
+With veterinary costs already expensive and rising due to advancements in veterinary technology, pet insurance can be a great safety net to keep you from being caught in a very difficult financial situation.
+In addition to coverage for accidents, injuries, and illness, some policies also help with routine and preventative care.

 How Much Does Pet Insurance Cost?